Mike Rupp

 Michael Ryan Rupp (born January 13, 1980) is an American former professional ice hockey center.
-He has previously played in the National Hockey League (NHL) for the New Jersey Devils, Phoenix Coyotes, Columbus Blue Jackets, Pittsburgh Penguins,New York Rangers and Minnesota Wild.
+He has played in the National Hockey League (NHL) for the New Jersey Devils, Phoenix Coyotes, Columbus Blue Jackets, Pittsburgh Penguins, New York Rangers and Minnesota Wild.

-Rupp scored the Stanley Cup-clinching goal — and first Stanley Cup playoff goal of his career — in the 2003 Stanley Cup Finals, which gave the Devils franchise its third Cup championship.
-Rupp currently serves as an analyst on NHL Network and AT&T SportsNet Pittsburgh.
-He serves as a co Host of That's Hockey Talk with Nick Maraldo and Kyle “Gumpy” Cathcart which comes out of the Pat McAfee Incorporated Studios.
+Rupp scored the Stanley Cup-clinching goal – and first Stanley Cup playoff goal of his career – in the 2003 Stanley Cup Finals, which gave the Devils franchise its third Stanley Cup championship.
+Rupp serves as an analyst on NHL Network and SportsNet Pittsburgh.
+He serves as a co-host of "That's Hockey Talk" with Nick Maraldo and Kyle "Gumpy" Cathcart, which comes out of the Pat McAfee Incorporated Studios.